lopezrj/lopezrj.github.io/_posts/2021-11-02-exploratory-factor-analysis.markdown

 We have a positive determinant, which means the factor analysis will probably run.

-## The Number of Factors to Extract
+## 3. Number of Factors to Extract

 ### Scree Plot